 - Make full use of your pension contributions – Make full use of your pension allowance (whether you use a company pension scheme or a SIPP) is one of the most efficient ways to save for retirement.
+If you have been given advise to take out a personal pension but you find the company scheme was more beneficial to you then this is a case of pension mis selling and you may want to seek compensation for it.
 The new annual allowance and carry forward rules add to a pensions appeal as they give greater benefits to you.
 (You can now carry forward any unused annual allowance for the previous 3 years).

 When putting money into a pension, tax relief of the contribution is given at the basic rate (20%) for all investors and at the highest marginal rate paid by higher and additional rate taxpayers.
 So if you are a basic rate tax payer and put money into a SIPP, an £80 contribution will be worth £100 as the government tops up the £20.

 Even if you have no taxable earrings, anyone under the age of 75 can still put £2880 into a pension and with the government topping up the rest, it would be worth £3600.

 If you start planning your pensions efficiently now, you will reap the rewards in your retirement.
 As personal allowance is currently £10, 000, it means that married couples can earn £20, 000 in retirement tax free with careful planning.